pmean/classes/introduction-to-r/modules/5505-01-readings.md

 + Basic programming expectations available in [pdf format][sprog].
   + Slides and speaker notes in the [original R Markdown code][rprog].
 + Grading rubric for all homework assignments

+Students should use the pdf format of slides and speaker notes.
+The link to the original R markdown code is ony for students who want to see more details about how you can create Powerpoint presentations in R Markdown.

 There are a few more readings and resources to be added.